codd-tech/bap-sdk-go/README.md

 ### Importing the Package

-Import the `bap` package into your Go code:
+Import the `bap-sdk-go` package into your Go code:

 ```golang
 import bapSdk "github.com/codd-tech/bap-sdk-go"